|Photovoltaic panels used to collect solar energy. |

-The BLM and Department of Energy have teamed up to direct solar energy development in the West through the Solar Energy Development Programmatic Environmental Impact Statement.
+The BLM and Department of Energy have teamed up to direct solar energy development in the West through the Western Solar Plan.
 The agencies have have identified 19 Solar Energy Zones, including three in California, in which to prioritize solar energy development.
-The Solar PEIS Record of Decision was released in October 2012.
+The Western Solar Plan Record of Decision was released in October 2012.

 Additional Information on solar projects is available from the California Energy Commission Website.